Ideas for an Halloween Costume Contest

 Selecting a Winner!

 My judges included party goers who did not want to be part of the contest.
 I have also invited local business owners or managers in the past to be judges for a costume contest.
 People usually love judging when it is a fun contest.
 I give each judge a clipboard, pencil and judging form that outlines the categories and number ratings.
 Don't forget to allow time for the judges to meet, discuss and select the winners.
+At our friend's party the host and hostess plus their parents are the judges.

 Taking Home the Prize